pisceanfoot/DataStaxDay/README.md

 It's a little tricky to have an entire class run streaming operations on a single cluster, so if you're interested in dissecting a full scale streaming app, check out [THIS git](https://github.com/retroryan/SparkAtScale).

 >Spark has a REPL we can play in.
-But to make things easy, we'll use the SQL REPL:
+But to make things easy, first we'll use the Spark SQL REPL:

 ```dse spark-sql --conf spark.ui.port=<Pick a random 4 digit number> --conf spark.cores.max=1```